 The Shouse Law Group is a personal injury law firm that represents people in elevator accident cases.
-Our experienced attorneys work tirelessly for all our clients and seek to get you the biggest settlement possible.
+Our experienced attorneys work tirelessly and seek to get you the biggest settlement possible.
 Contact our law firm today to get the legal representation you deserve.

 What are common causes of elevator accidents and common injuries?

 Unfortunately, elevator accident cases occur quite frequently across the U.S. According to the Consumer Product Safety Commission (CPSC), approximately 17,000 people in the U.S. suffer elevator accident injuries every year.1 Elevator accidents also lead to about 30 fatalities annually.2